Improving access to telehealth

 - A patient with a disability requests to use an adult friend or family member as an interpreter.
 However, you may not rely on an adult friend or family member to interpret when there is reason to believe they may be biased, unfair, or otherwise ineffective.

-For additional information, see Communicating with People Who Are Deaf or Hard of Hearing in Hospital Settings and Disability Resources for Effective Communication.
+For additional information, see Communicating with People Who Are Deaf or Hard of Hearing in Hospital Settings, Disability Resources for Effective Communication, and Telehealth Disability Recommendations for Providers.

 Tip: Learn more about how use telehealth to improve health care for families and children with special needs (PDF) – Health Resources and Services Administration (HRSA).